tpoindex/tsp/docs/outline.md

 Introduction

   - Brief description and example code
+  - Fallback to Tcl proc if compilation fails
   - Use of native types
   - TSP pragmas (annotations) for proc and variable definitions
   - Subset of Tcl language
-  - Fallback to Tcl proc if compilation fails
+  - Trends of other systems: asm.js, typescript.js, python type annotations proposal, mira (ruby)
   - Use of profiler to target procs
   - Importance of Unit testing